awwright/http-progress/draft-wright-http-patch-byterange.md

 Content-Range =/ range-unit SP first-pos "-/" ( complete-length / "*" )
 ~~~

-The unsatisfied-range form (e.g. `bytes */1000`) is not meaningful, it MUST be treated as a syntax error.
+The unsatisfied-range form (e.g. `bytes */1000`) is not meaningful, it MUST be treated as a syntax error. [^1]

+[^1]: This form could potentially be used to specify the intended size of the target resource, without providing any data at all.

 ## The Content-Length field